GouniManikumar12/aip-spec/README.md

 - Examples: `examples/`
 - Conformance suite: `tests/`

 The AdMesh Ad Network is the reference implementation.
-Any ad network can implement AMXP and claim compatibility after passing the conformance suite.
+Any ad network can implement AIP and claim compatibility after passing the conformance suite.

 ## Quick start
 1. `npm ci`